phetsims/phet-info/deployment-info/bulk-maintenance-release-process.md

 ## Steps

-### 0. Be Prepared
+### 1. Prepare your working repos

 The following processes rely on `git status` to make sure everything is going smoothly, and can be sabotaged if you have files in your repos that are uncommitted or ignored.
-Please iterate through all your repos and clean them before beginning.
+Please iterate through all your repos and clean them before beginning. `chipper/bin/status.sh` is useful for scanning your repos.

-### 1. maintenance-start
+### 2. maintenance-start

 Given a list of simulations, you'll want to run the maintenance-start task.
 This will check current production versions of the simulations, and will store this information for future tasks.

-For example:
+For example, from the perennial repo, run:
 ```sh
 grunt --debug maintenance-start --sims=acid-base-solutions,arithmetic,balancing-chemical-equations,balloons-and-static-electricity,beers-law-lab,bending-light,color-vision,concentration,faradays-law,friction,graphing-lines,hookes-law,molarity,molecule-shapes,molecule-shapes-basics,molecules-and-light,neuron,ohms-law,ph-scale,ph-scale-basics,reactants-products-and-leftovers,trig-tour,wave-on-a-string
 ```